- 1 Top 5 Best All Season Tires

 The Milestar MS932 All-Season Radial Tire provides stable handling and traction thanks to the tire’s wide ribs and tread pattern; additionally, the tire is constructed with Milestar’s water-dispersing grooves which help reduce the risk of hydroplaning.
 The angled design of the tire and integrated longitudinal sips help to increase the overall life of the product by reducing wear, so you won’t need to replace these tires too often.

 The Milestar isn’t built for trucks as its overall load maximum is just 1,356 pounds.
 The tire can fit onto 16-inch wheels and can handle quite a bit of speed with a rating of up to 149 mph.
 With its great feature-set and life-lasting design, the Milestar MS932 makes an excellent all-season tire.
 It’s nice to know it is rated for such high speed, as you can imagine blasting satellite radio for car with the wind in your hair.
+Be sure to also take a look at the Michelin Defender LTX M/S Tires, which combines the innovative tread design of the LTX M/S with the Evertread compound to create a long and durable tread life.
+Unfortunately, for any sports car owner, these tires are more suited for light trucks, crossovers, and SUVs.

 #3 Milestar MS932 Sport All-Season Radial Tire (215/55R17 98V) – Best Heavy DutyWHY WE LIKE IT: The Milestar MS932 Sport delivers all-season reliability in a heavy-duty tire that can handle over a 1,650-pound load and up to 149 mph – a perfect balance of heft and high-speed performance.